HJReachability/fastrack/README.md

 [![Build Status](https://travis-ci.org/HJReachability/fastrack.svg?branch=master)](https://travis-ci.org/HJReachability/fastrack)
 [![License](https://img.shields.io/badge/license-BSD-blue.svg)](LICENSE)

 [FaSTrack](https://hjreachability.github.io/fastrack/) (Fast and Safe Tracking): fast planning methods with slower, reachability-based safety guarantees for online safe trajectory planning.
-Auto-generated documentation may be found [here](https://hjreachability.github.io/fastrack/doc/html).
+Auto-generated documentation may be found [here](https://hjreachability.github.io/fastrack/doc/html). **fastrack** is primarily developed by [David Fridovich-Keil](https://people.eecs.berkeley.edu/~dfk/), a PhD student in the [Hybrid Systems Lab](http://hybrid.eecs.berkeley.edu) and [Berkeley AI Research](https://bair.berkeley.edu).

 ## Repository organization
 All code in this repository is written in the Robot Operating System (ROS) framework, and as such is broken up into atomic packages that implement specific functionality.
 The `ros/` directory is the root workspace, and individual packages live inside the `ros/src/` directory.